ibm-mas/mas-performance/docs/pd/db2-performance-diagnosis.md

 * Download the latest version of Data Server Manager from [IBM developerWorks](https://www.ibm.com/services/forms/preLogin.do?source=swg-rddsm) or [IBM Passport Advantage Online](https://www.ibm.com/software/passportadvantage/pao_customer.html), then extract to /opt/ibm/dsm
 * run setup.sh to set up and create admin user
 * run start.sh to start the server, url is http://hostname:11080/console
-*  after log on the console, select a time period e.g. peak time, then generate report.
+* log on the console, select a time period (e.g. peak time) and then generate report.